ShaigHamzaliyev/LIDAR-FWF-Data-Processing/README.md

 ##### 2) neon_fwf.py
 'neon_fwf.py' is a little python module for creating HDF files from pulsewave files.
 ##### 3) LIDAR FWF finding the best Fit.ipynb
 This notebook is a comparison of Gaussian fit and Exp.
-Gaussian fit bay some statistical analysis.
+Gaussian fit by some statistical analysis.
 ##### 5) Synthetic_FWF
 This notebook creates sythetic LIDAR FWF dataset with different noises